What are the different components of wastewater?

 The addition of coagulants can be done during primary settling, or once in the biological tank, or in an additional treatment structure located after the biological tank.

-However, it must be remembered that the level of mud increases considerably due to the precipitation of phosphate salts.
-To limit the costs of mud treatment and coagulants, most wastewater treatment plants combine biological and chemical processes for phosphorus removal.
+However, it should not be forgotten that the level of sludge increases considerably due to the precipitation of phosphate salts.
+In order to limit the costs of sludge treatment and coagulants, most wastewater treatment plants combine biological and chemical processes for phosphorus removal.

 COD/Pt ratio: Prediction of phosphorus removal efficiency